Tehhs/Shelby/readme.md

 # Shelby

-Shelby is a programming language built for fun with no parsing library (pure javascript).
-The language is intended to transpile to both python and javascript, so the same code can run in the browser or locally on a machine.
+Shelby is both a programming language project, and a language parsing project built for fun with no parsing library (pure javascript).
+Ultimately, the project is intended to transpile Shelby code to both python and javascript, so the same code can run and be deployed both in the browser or locally on a machine with minimal effort.
 This language is not intended for production.

-Warning: As of writing, compilation does not work.
+Warning: As of writing, compilation barley work.
 The project is still in heavy development.

 Below is some basic syntax.
 A lot of stylistic choices were borrowed from python, lua and javascript.